 Elephant Grounds has various branches across Hong Kong.

-If you’re looking to #SupportLocal, look no further than Dood Bottega Gelateria.
+If you’re looking to support small, local businesses, look no further than Dood Bottega Gelateria.
 This Hong Kong ice cream shop first opened in 2018 in Wan Chai, before moving to K11 Musea in 2020.
 The founder, Jackson, is a self-proclaimed maniac for all things gelato, and always ensures that his gelato is second to none.
-Using fruits, nuts, chocolates, and other fresh ingredients, Dood Bottega’s gelato is created in-house and has 14 different flavours.
-While there are seasonal menus, the pistachio gelato is its signature, with its generous amounts of premium Sicilian nuts in the mix.
+Using fruits, nuts, chocolates, and other fresh ingredients, Dood Bottega’s gelato is created in-house and has over a dozen flavours.
+While there are seasonal menus, the pistachio gelato is its signature, with generous amounts of premium Sicilian nuts in the mix.
 Can’t pick a favourite?
-Opt for the Tasting Petti, which offers four mini cups for you to try a series of flavours.
+Pick the Tasting Petti, which offers four mini cups for you to try different flavours.